goeiebook/creativelab/narrative.md

 ---

+There are an unlimited number of ways to bounce the ball.
+For a while I try to bounce it forward from behind me, while walking; catching it in a downturned palm as my arm swings forward.
+The ball needs to be thrown quite hard for this to work.
+During one attempt it strikes a pebble and ricochets off the path, bouncing into the grass.
+It lands in the middle of a jeweled bracelet.
+I smile to see this; because it adds novelty to this story.

+[pic needed]

+---

 Freezing rain coats everything with a layer of ice.
 Bounce the ball on pockets of air beneath thin layers of ice.

 [video here]